// Portfolio — 2026

 Approach

-Designed a fit-for-purpose intake and governance framework — structured and lightweight, aligned to how the org actually worked.
-Effort-impact scoring and a review cadence giving leaders visibility without overhead.
+I designed a fit-for-purpose intake and governance framework — structured and lightweight, aligned to how the org actually worked.
+Effort-impact scoring and a review cadence gave leaders visibility without overhead.

 What changed